-This is next level, after teaching the words!
-All you need is some bright paper and print out the anchor chart posters, lanyard badges and brag tags.
+This is the next level, after teaching the words first.
+All you need is some bright paper and print out the anchor chart posters, lanyard badges, and small matching tags.
 Here are some ways I plan to use these this year:

 - Post the anchor chart in the classroom.

 - Wear a vocabulary badge on your school lanyard to have it in front of the teacher and students all day long.

 - Have students wear and use the word.

 - Students can switch lanyards with other students.
 Make it into a fun game.

 - Reward students with a small matching tag in bright cardstock colors.